 1.1 Humans have consumed fermented beverages such as beer and wine since prehistoric times.
 Ethanol abuse is often manifest in driving under the influence (DUI), a problem that plagues every country.
-The National Righway Traffic Safety Administration (NHTSA) reported that the proportion of drivers involved in fatal crashes that had a BAC of 0.08 or above decreased from 35% in 1982 to 20% in 1997 and leveled off thereafter.
+The National Highway Traffic Safety Administration (NHTSA) reported that the proportion of drivers involved in fatal crashes that had a BAC of 0.08 or above decreased from 35% in 1982 to 20% in 1997 and leveled off thereafter.
 Changes in alcohol laws and demographic changes are thought to be responsible for this positive trend.
 Chronic alcoholism also contributes to ethanol-related deaths.
 Ethanol consumed on a regular basis can lead to the development of alcoholic hepatitis which can progress into cirrhosis, liver failure, and death.
 Chronic excessive ingestion of ethanol is directly associated with serious neurologic and mental disorders such as brain damage, memory loss, sleep disturbances and psychoses.
 Alcohol is also involved in a high percentage of domestic disputes, many of which result in injury and/or death.

 Notwithstanding a common public perception that ethanol is stimulatory, ethanol is classified as a Central Nervous System Depressant.
 Ethanol is a psychoactive drug that is similar in most respects to sedative-hypnotic compounds.
 The first mental processes to be affected are those that depend on training and previous experience.
 The individual's memory, concentration, and insight are dulled and subsequently lost.
-The person may become overly confident and exhibit uncontrolled mood swings and/or emotional outbursts.
-The effects of ethanol and other central nervous system depressants are additive, resulting in more sedation and a greater degree of impairment in driving ability.
+The person may become overly confident and exhibit uncontrolled mood swings and/or emotional outbursts- The effects of ethanol and other central nervous system depressants are additive, resulting in more sedation and a greater degree of impairment in driving ability.

-Blood Alcohol Analytical Methods AM #1: Analysis for Volatiles by Headspace GC Revision 5 Issue Date: 01/03/2019
+Blood Alcohol Analytical Methods AM #1: Analysis for Volatiles by Headspace GC

-Ethanol is rapidly and completely absorbed from the stomach, small intestine and colon.
+Revision 8 Issue Date: 12/28/2020 Page 5 of 46 Issuing Authority: Quality Manager All printed copies are uncontrolled Ethanol is rapidly and completely absorbed from the stomach, small intestine and colon.
 The mechanism of absorption is a simple diffusion process; alcohol moves from a region of higher concentration to a region of lower concentration.
 Alcohol is soluble in both water and fat, a property that facilitates its diffusion through biological membranes.
 The major amount of absorption takes place in the small intestine due to its large surface area, good blood supply and thin-walled membrane.
-The time from the last drink to peak concentrations can range between 30 and 90 minutes, depending upon the individual's stomach contents.
-Alcohol absorption is slowed by the presence of food in the stomach.
-The time period required for gastric emptying is a prime factor that contributes to the wide variety of absorption rates of ingested ethanol observed in different individuals and under different conditions.
+The time from the last drink to peak concentrations can vary greatly, depending upon a myriad of different factors ranging from the individuals stomach contents, the type of beverage consumed, the alcohol content, the rate of consumption, any disease state that affects normal gastric function or blood flow, any prescription or other drug therapy and many more unmentioned factors.
+Alcohol absorption is slowed by factors that delay gastric emptying.
+The time period in which a portion of the consumed alcohol remains in the stomach is a prime factor that contributes to the wide variety of absorption rates of ingested ethanol observed in different individuals and under different conditions.
 Hence, the extent of absorption in the stomach and small intestine is a function of the amount of ethanol at that site, the vascularity of the site and the surface area in contact with the blood supply.
-Other factors that affect the absorption of ethanol include the type of beverage, the alcohol content, the rate of consumption and any disease state that affects normal gastric function or blood flow.2